 How Short Code Texting Databases are Compiled and Used

-When a person texts a keyword to a short code number, they are added to the organization´s short code texting database of contacts and “opted in” to receive future bulk text messages.
+When a person texts a keyword to a short code number, they are added to the organization's contact list and “opted in” to receive future bulk text messages.
 People can opt out of the bulk text messaging any time they choose, usually by texting “stop” to the same short code.

-Once an organization has compiled a short code texting database, sending their members a bulk text message is simple.
+Once an organization has compiled a contact list, sending their members a mass ext message is simple.
 Users log into a bulk text messaging platform, upload the group(s) within their database they want to send a message to - or all of their database - compose a message, and click send.

 The simplicity of short code texting helps to make bulk text messaging one of the most effective ways of communicating with large groups of people simultaneously.
 Its speed and ease-of-use encourages individuals to engage with and respond to text messages far more than any other channel of communication.

 Using Short Code 313131 to Create Groups